AbdulAthil/Data-Science-Projects/README.md

 # Data-Science-Projects
-  In here,i have done various projects by using Data Science tools such as,
+  In here,I have done various projects by using Data Science tools such as,
   ## Numpy
   ## Pandas
   ## Matplotlib